English

 Medical Equipment

-Investment casting ensures hygienic, corrosion-resistant, and aesthetically pleasing finishes for medical instruments.
+Investment casting ensures that medical instruments have hygienic, corrosion-resistant, and aesthetically pleasing finishes.
 Stainless steel components with passivated or polished finishes offer easy cleaning, corrosion resistance, and excellent visual consistency, critical in medical environments.

 Addressing Common Surface Finish Challenges